RahulSDeshpande/tyriar.github.io/_posts/2014-01-19-binomial-heap.md

 Just like a regular [binary heap][1], the binomial heap can be either a min heap or a max heap.
 It also follows the properties of the heap data structure; all nodes must be smaller than their children for a min heap, or larger for a max heap.

-*The animations in this article will only work in certain browsers, it has been tested in the latest Chrome and Firefox.*
+*The animations in this article may not work in your browser, it has been tested in the latest Chrome and Firefox.*

 <div class="clear"><!----></div>